falconrr/NLP4SPanish2022/Syllabus/Syllabus.md

 Student success relating to these objectives will be assessed on (tentative and subject to revision):
 -	**Lab assignments**: These assignments will require you to implement already-prepared computational algorithms on Spanish datasets and explore potential improvements and applications.
--	**NLP Proposal**: you will write a brief proposal about a research project in which you will be using NLP applications.
-Think about how different NLP tools and approaches can boost your work and be useful for your own research.
-Bear in mind the use of UF supercomputing resources (HyperGator).
--	 **Course project**: you will extract a Spanish corpus for developing an NLP application.
+-	**NLP Application**: you will extract a Spanish corpus for developing an NLP application.
 The project consists of two parts.
 First, you will create an annotated dataset of Spanish.
+Think about how different NLP tools and approaches can boost your work and be useful for your own research.
 Then, you will present to the class the development of your own machine learning classifier:
     1. topic classification: classify a text based on a topic or relevance
     2. sentiment anaysis: detect positive, negative or neutral sentiment in a text.
     3. intent classification: classification based on the purpose of the illocutionary act: complaint, request, feedback, etc.

 ## Class Meetings
-*Tuesdays and Thursdays at 10am ET time.*
+*TBA*
 - Join from computer or mobile:
 https://iu.zoom.us/j/3148552403